collonybot/docs/add-collony-to-your-group.md

 ---
-title: "Invite the community moderator"
+title: "Invite AI community moderator"
 description: "Learn how to invite the collony AI moderator (@CollonyBot) into your Telegram group, grant admin rights, and start the setup flow."
 ---